How Niching Down Can Boost Growth & Retention

 How to Narrow Down Your Niche and Why It Can Boost Growth

 There’s a lot of misunderstanding and friction when it comes to niching in the agency world.
-I’ll demonstrate with five simple reasons why every agency should at least think about niching down.
+And many agency owners are afraid to niche down.
+I’ll demonstrate with a few simple reasons why every agency should at least think about it.

 What is a niche?